Alexei Navalny is the latest Putin critic to die in suspicious circumstances

 Yevgeny Prigozhin

-And as recently as last summer Yevgeny Prigozhin, known as "Putin's chef" before rising to lead the Russian mercenary Wagner Group, died when the plane he was flying in exploded midair.
+And as recently as last summer, Yevgeny Prigozhin, known as "Putin's chef" before rising to lead the Russian mercenary Wagner Group, died when the plane he was flying in exploded in midair.
 He was 62.

 The unexplained blast came two months after Prigozhin's mercenary army had marched on Moscow in protest over what he called a lack of support from Russia's military leadership as the Wagner Group spearheaded some of the deadliest battles in Ukraine.
 Putin and Prigozhin later brokered a deal that ended the rebellion in exchange for the rebels' amnesty and exile in neighboring Belarus.